-Individuals may achieve their career goals and education goals with information technology focused e-learning.
+Individuals may achieve their career and education goals with information technology focused e-learning.
 On-line certification training is available.

-Participants completing programs may receive Continuing Education Units (CEUs) and Professional Learning Units for Teachers (PLUs) which are a nationally recognized method for measuring the non-credit work which an individual has completed.
+Participants completing programs may receive Continuing Education Units (CEUs) and Professional Learning Units for Teachers (PLUs) which are a nationally recognized method for measuring non-credit work.